daniel-lerch/openkool/README.md

 You cannot skip major upgrades.
 If you want to upgrade from R45 to R48 for example you have to migrate to R46, R47 and finally to R48.

 ## Contributing
 Contributions are very welcome.
 Please open an issue to discuss your wishes before implementing them.
-For setting up a development environment on Windows you will find `install/devenv.ps1` very useful.
+For a development environment you will need PHP, XDebug and Visual Studio Code with PHP Intelephense and PHP Debug extensions.
+On Windows you will find `install/devenv.ps1` very useful and may use [psmodules](https://github.com/daniel-lerch/psmodules) to install a suitable database server.